 As noted in our email confirmations, appointments missed or canceled with less than 24-hours notice are billed directly to the patient the full cash rate.
 Missed appointments cannot be billed to insurance companies, as insurance-billed visits require that we have chart notes for the visit.
 If you are running 20 minutes or less late to an appointment, it is best to come in and receive a short session so we can bill your insurance, rather than assess the No Show Fee.

-Fee waivers are considered on a case-by-case basis by emailing Katie Joannes at email@example.com.
+Fee waivers are considered on a case-by-case basis by emailing our billing department at firstname.lastname@example.org.
 Circumstances, nature of request and account history will be considered.
 These are considered weekly on Thursdays, so please allow us time to respond.

 Prescription for Massage

 All insurance-billed massage requires that the patient have a valid prescription for massage therapy on file that covers all dates of service.
 The specifics of what should be on this prescription are listed in the FAQ.
 Amounts invoiced to you, as well as maintaining a current and valid prescription and having knowledge of the terms of your insurance plan (such as how many massage therapy treatments are covered) are the patient’s responsibility.
 If your insurance company does not pay for any reason you will be billed the “cash” rate for that date of service.

 The privacy of your personal information is important to our clinic.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.